osmosis-labs/osmosis/ingest/sqs/README.md

 the chain node or the clients.
 For example, routing falls under this category because it requires all pool data for performing the complex routing algorithm.

+## Integrator Guide

+Follow [this link](https://hackmd.io/@3DOBr1TJQ3mQAFDEO0BXgg/S1bsqPAr6) to find a guide on how to integrate with the sidecar query server.

 ## Supported Endpoints

 ## Pools Resource